deobald/ideas/README.md

 * https://fantastic.earth/@jakelazaroff@mastodon.social/113335174297433723
     * a `til` repo should really just be a searchable tag
 * https://fantastic.earth/@deshipu@fosstodon.org/111863497729075660
-    * indeed; why aren't all our computers just connected to each other by default?
+    * indeed; why aren't all my computers just connected to each other by default?

-Notes sent to Ankur:
+### Notes sent to Ankur and Nirbheek:

 let's call this thing "heap". here's a bullet point list of the things i want in Heap:

 - the app is stupidly, __stupidly__ easy to install on any device / platform
+    - think Tailscale vs. Wireguard
 - there is probably a SaaS for convenience that's also totally optional and hopefully open source. it's local-first, first.
 - zero organization. no folders, no method of control whatsoever.
-- at least at first, there is no way to delete a file, no way to modify a file, no way to "move" a file (and no meaning to that operation anyway)
+- at least at first, there is no way to delete a file, no way to modify a file, no way to "move" a file (and no meaning to a "move" operation anyway, since no folders)
 - phone: click "share" = share a file to the Heap. that's the only significant write operation.
 - desktop: drop a file on the system tray icon / app to add it to the heap. that's the only significant write operation.
 - all apps: type text to search for files. that's the only significant read operation.